 Targeted harvest of mud crabs and blue swimmer crabs occurs using baited crab pots or collapsible pots.
 Trawlers are also able to retain limited quantities of blue swimmer crabs if caught.

 The commercial crab fishery is a limited entry commercial fishery, with 410 licences (C1 symbols) attached to 343 separate commercial fishing boat licences and significant recreational take.
 Licence holders are bound by compulsory reporting arrangements, tracking systems, special management zones, minimum size limits and no take of female crabs.
 Additional fishing effort limits are placed on licence holders via vessel size and number of apparatus that can be used at one time.

 While both species have protections for female and undersized crabs, there are ongoing concerns about overcapacity in the fishery, competition between sectors and black-marketing due to the high value of products from this fishery.
 The high prices obtained for crabs continue to present risks of black-marketing, which undermines the sustainability of crab stocks and economic viability of the commercial fishery.

 The Queensland crab fishery is transitioning towards three management units to manage the take of mud and blue swimmer crabs.
 Management of the fishery is governed by the mud crab and blue swimmer crab harvest strategies, which will commence on 1 September 2021.

 The working group will provide advice on the operational aspects of the management of fishing in the crab fishery.

 - To assist with implementation of mud crab and blue swimmer crab harvest strategies, including advice on management options and fishing rules, consistent with the Queensland harvest strategy policy and the Fisheries Act 1994.

-- To provide advice to Fisheries Queensland on operational issues and management of Queensland’s Crab Fishery.
+- To provide general advice to Fisheries Queensland on any operational matters, emerging issues and general management of Queensland’s crab fishery.